Knowledge base

 Preamble

-- It is recommended to configure your iOS device automatically using .mobileconfig configuration profiles compatible with Apple, or use the Infomaniak Mail (iOS) app to benefit from a Push type update method.
+- It is recommended to configure your macOS computer automatically using .mobileconfig configuration profiles compatible with Apple.

 Manually add the email address to the application